Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 ISP IP Rotation: Many ISPs dynamically assign IP addresses, changing them periodically.

 Depending on the type of fraud being carried out, the attacker might also rotate the device being used, popping out of a different location.
-Also, due to the way these proxies are formed, ie via an APP on a computer or phone, that particular exit point on the proxy network might depend on that app being open.
+Also, due to the way these proxies are formed, i.e. via an app on a computer or phone, that particular exit point on the proxy network might depend on that app being open.

 This dynamic nature is what makes residential proxies so hard to detect using traditional methods.